ZhongkuiMa/slimonnx/README.md

 I have implemented most of commonly used operations in feedforward neural networks.
 Transformer-based architectures will be treated as several basic operations.

-Here’s a quick rundown of what SlimONNX can do to streamline your ONNX models:
+Here's a quick rundown of what SlimONNX can do to streamline your ONNX models:

 - **constant_to_initializer**: Convert constant nodes to initializer nodes.
 This is a really a thing that everyone can think of, but ONNX just doesn't do it!
 Actually, I know why constant node should be initializer node because initializer node is always trainable not constant node, but it really really introduce troubles.
 We make sure every constant is an initializer, making your model cleaner and more efficient! 💡
 - **fuse_constant_nodes**: Fuse constant operations like convert shape nodes to initializers.
 This is a game-changer for reducing the number of nodes in your model! 🎉 We will trace the shape node and find the final node.
 In most of the cases, the shape node is a constant node.